-- 58. To support the Chief Executive both in his statutory responsibilities, and his responsibilities as an Accounting Officer, an internal governance structure was established in 2009, which comprised a Management Board, an Audit & Risk Assurance Committee, and a Health and Safety Committee.
-A Remuneration Committee was added in July 2013 following the repeal by the Crime and Courts Act 2013 of the requirement for the Chief Executive to seek the formal agreement of the Lord Chancellor to staff terms and conditions of service (although they must continue to be in line with the arrangements for the Civil Service as a whole). - 59.
-Mark Ormerod, the Chief Executive appointed in September 2015, with the agreement of the Management Board and the President and Deputy President, modified these arrangements.
+55. To support the Chief Executive both in his statutory responsibilities, and his responsibilities as an Accounting Officer, an internal governance structure was established in 2009, which comprised a Management Board, an Audit & Risk Assurance Committee, and a Health and Safety Committee.
+A Remuneration Committee was added in July 2013 following the repeal by the Crime and Courts Act 2013 of the requirement for the Chief Executive to seek the formal agreement of the Lord Chancellor to staff terms and conditions of service (although they must continue to be in line with the arrangements for the Civil Service as a whole).

+56. Mark Ormerod, the Chief Executive appointed in September 2015, with the agreement of the Management Board and the President and Deputy President, modified these arrangements.
 With effect from 1 January 2016 the Management Board has met every two months (the odd numbered months, so January, March etc.).
-At the same time a new Strategic Advisory Board was established, which comprises the President, the Deputy President, one other Justice appointed by the President (who is currently Lord Hodge), the Chief Executive, the Director of Corporate Services, the Registrar and the UKSC's two Non Executive Directors.
-Its remit is to consider the strategic direction of the Court and to approve and review the UKSC's Strategic Framework. - 60.
-This board has no role in directing the judicial functions of the Court; nor, following the President's delegation to the Chief Executive of all the non judicial functions of the Court and in the light of the Chief Executive's formal position as Accounting Officer, does it have any role in directing the running of the non judicial functions of the Court, including the allocation of resources, which remains the responsibility of the Management Board.
+At the same time a new Strategic Advisory Board was established, which comprises the President, the Deputy President, one other Justice appointed by the President (who is currently Lord Hodge), the Chief Executive, the Director of Corporate Services, the Registrar and the UKSC's two Non - Executive Directors.
+Its remit is to consider the strategic direction of the Court and to approve and review the UKSC's Strategic Framework.

+57. This board has no role in directing the judicial functions of the Court; nor, following the President's delegation to the Chief Executive of all the non - judicial functions of the Court and in the light of the Chief Executive's formal position as Accounting Officer, does it have any role in directing the running of the non - judicial functions of the Court, including the allocation of resources, which remains the responsibility of the Management Board.
 The Strategic Advisory Board meets three times a year in February, June and October.
-Neither Board meets in April, August or December (the Management Board has never met in August since the inception of the UKSC in 2009). - 61.
-The UKSC's two Non Executive Directors are Kenneth Ludlam whose current three-year appointment runs until 31 July 2017 and Stephen Barrett whose current three-year appointment runs to 31 July 2018.
-In 2017 2018 the Management Board will meet every two months, as set out above, and its committees, the Audit & Risk Assurance Committee, the Remuneration Committee and the Health and Safety Committee will meet approximately three times, a reduction from quarterly to reflect the reduction in the number of Management Board meetings, albeit the Remuneration Committee may have short additional ad hoc meetings, if needed. - 62.
-The two Non-Executive Directors are members of the Management Board, one of whom (Kenneth Ludlam) also chairs the Audit and Risk Assurance Committee and the other of whom (Stephen Barrett) also chairs the Remuneration Committee.
+Neither Board meets in April, August or December (the Management Board has never met in August since the inception of the UKSC in 2009).

+58. The UKSC's two Non - Executive Directors are Kenneth Ludlam whose appointment was extended in summer 2017 by two years until 31 July 2019 and Kathryn Cearns who was appointed in October 2017 for three years, replacing Stephen Barrett who resigned early for personal reasons.
+In 2018 - 2019 the Management Board will meet every two months, as set out above, and its committees, the Audit & Risk Assurance Committee, the Remuneration Committee and the Health and Safety Committee will meet approximately three times, a reduction from quarterly to reflect the reduction in the number of Management Board meetings, albeit the Remuneration Committee may have short additional ad hoc meetings, if needed.

+59. The two Non-Executive Directors are members of the Management Board, one of whom (Kenneth Ludlam) also chairs the Audit and Risk Assurance Committee and the other of whom (Kathryn Cearns) also chairs the Remuneration Committee.
 The Audit & Risk Assurance Committee also includes representatives from Scotland and Northern Ireland (N.I.).
-The membership of these committees as at 31 March 2017 is as follows:
+The membership of these committees as at 31 March 2018 is as follows: